Canon R100 Kit Lens. First Time Off Auto. Melbourne's Laneways.

 The Setup: Canon R100 + 18-45mm Kit Lens

 Janet came in with a Canon R100 and the Canon RF-S 18-45mm f/4.5-6.3 kit lens.
-The exact setup that comes in the box.
-She'd been using it on auto since she bought it and wanted to understand what manual mode was actually for.
+Straight out of the box.
+She actually apologised for not having a better camera.

 1/60s, f/7.1, ISO 100.
 Janet reviewing her shot with the street art behind her.